University of Brighton

-The University of Brighton is a public university based on four campuses in Brighton and Eastbourne on the south coast of England.
+The University of Brighton is a public university based in Brighton on the south coast of England.
 Its roots can be traced back to 1858 when the Brighton School of Art was opened in the Royal Pavilion.
 It achieved university status in 1992.

-The University focuses on professional education, with the majority of degrees awarded also recognised by professional organisations or leading to professional qualifications.
-Subjects include pharmacy, engineering, ecology, computing, mathematics, architecture, geology, nursing, teaching, sport science, journalism, criminology and business.
+The University focuses on practical, creative, and professional education, with the majority of degrees awarded also recognised by professional organisations or leading to professional qualifications.
+Subjects include pharmacy, engineering, ecology, computing, art, architecture, geology, nursing, teaching, sport science, journalism, criminology and business.
 It has around 18,000 students and 2,400 staff.
+The QS World University Rankings places the university within the top 100 internationally for Art and Design.

 History

+1858—1900: Early years

 In 1858 the Brighton School of Art opened its doors to its first 110 students, in rooms by the kitchens of the Royal Pavilion.
 It moved in 1876 to its own building in Grand Parade, with the Prime Minister, William Gladstone, witnessing the laying of the new building's foundation stone.

 The Municipal School of Science and Technology opened in Brighton in 1897 with 600 enrolled students.
 In the 1960s new buildings were constructed in Moulsecoomb for what had become the Brighton College of Technology.
 In 1970 the School of Art and Brighton College of Technology merged to form Brighton Polytechnic.

-What became known as The Chelsea College of Physical Education opened in 1898 in London under the headship of Dorette Wilkie.
+What became known as the Chelsea College of Physical Education opened in 1898 in London under the headship of Dorette Wilkie.
 A two year course was offered where teachers were taught to teach.
-The college moved to Eastboure in 1947.
+The college moved to Eastbourne in 1947.
 In 1976 it merged with Eastbourne and Seaford Colleges of Education to form the East Sussex College of Higher Education.
 The same year, Brighton College of Education (the teacher training college) merged with Brighton Polytechnic, giving the Polytechnic a campus at Falmer.
 It had opened in 1909 as the Municipal Day Training College in Richmond Terrace, Brighton.

+1900—2000: University status

 There was a further merger in 1979, when the East Sussex College of Higher Education merged with the polytechnic, creating a campus in Eastbourne.
 That institution had opened in London in 1898 as an institution training women and girls in physical education and moved to Eastbourne in 1949.

-The polytechnics were granted university status in 1992 and the Polytechnic became the University of Brighton under the provisions of the Further and Higher Education Act, 1992.
+UK polytechnics were granted university status in 1992 and Brighton Polytechnic became the University of Brighton under the provisions of the Further and Higher Education Act, 1992.

+In 1994 the Sussex and Kent Institute of Nursing and Midwifery became part of the University, increasing the number of students based in Eastbourne.